 What is a life coach?
 A life coach is simply a coach that helps you set and then achieve all your goals in life.

-With so much information on the Internet about how to become a life coach, we decided to create this complete overview for our new and existing coaching students.
+With so much information on the Internet about how to become a life coach and how to get a job as a life coach, we decided to create this complete overview for our new and existing coaching students.
 Note: This guide covers each step in detail.
 You don't have to have all of the answers after reading it.
 In fact, many of the answers can only come to you after you have real-world practice and experience.

 1. Choose A Life Coaching Course